 At a time when virtually all enterprises have adopted cloud infrastructures that expand and evolve as needed, configuring firewalls and other endpoint protections to remain properly positioned can be a daunting challenge.
-These conventional security tools are designed to defend the digital perimeter — an antiquated strategy given today’s borderless networks.
 Moreover, modern developers now have the ability to spin up a cloud instance in minutes, often without having to consult their firm’s security team.
-As a consequence, the overwhelming majority of organizations lack visibility over their own cloud environments.
+As a consequence of the speed, scale, and complexity of development in cloud ecosystems, the overwhelming majority of organizations lack visibility over their own cloud environments.

 Of course, there is no silver bullet when it comes to cyber defense — and that goes double for the cloud.
-Motivated attackers will inevitably find a way inside the nebulous perimeters of IaaS and SaaS environments, whether via insider knowledge, critical misconfigurations, personalized phishing emails, or mechanisms that have yet to be seen.
-The path forward, then, is to use artificial intelligence to understand how users behave within those perimeter walls, an understanding that shines a light on the subtle behavioral shifts indicative of a threat.
+Motivated attackers will inevitably find a way inside the dynamic perimeters of IaaS and SaaS environments, whether via insider knowledge, critical misconfigurations, personalized phishing emails, or mechanisms that have yet to be seen.
+The path forward, then, is to use artificial intelligence to understand how users behave across digital infrastructure, an understanding that shines a light on the subtle behavioral shifts indicative of a threat.

 Demystifying the cloud

-The latest cyber AI security tools aim to do just that: observing traffic activity on AWS and other CSPs to learn an evolving sense of ‘self’ for each unique cloud environment they protect.
-Indeed, this ability to distinguish between normal and abnormal behavior proved decisive when a financial services company faced an attack strikingly similar to the Capital One breach.
-The firm was hosting a number of critical servers on virtual machines — some of which were meant to be public-facing, some of which were not.
-When configuring its native cloud controls, however, the firm mistakenly left one of its private servers exposed to the internet, rather than isolated behind a firewall.
+The latest Cyber AI security tools aim to do just that: observing traffic activity across AWS and other CSPs to learn an evolving sense how each unique company uses their cloud environment.
+Indeed, this ability to distinguish between normal and abnormal behavior proved decisive when a financial services company using Darktrace AI to secure their cloud ecosystem faced an attack strikingly similar to the Capital One breach.
+The firm was hosting a number of critical applications on virtual machines in the cloud — some of which were meant to be public-facing, some of which were not.
+When configuring its native cloud controls, however, the firm mistakenly left one of its private applications exposed to the Internet, rather than isolated behind a firewall.

-The exposed server was eventually discovered and targeted by cyber-criminals who were scanning the internet via Shodan, a search engine that locates internet-connected assets.
-Within seconds, Darktrace’s AI detected that the device was receiving an unusual amount of incoming connection attempts from a wide range of rare external sources and alerted the security team — which had been unaware of the misconfiguration.
-This “unusual” volume of “rare” connections might well have been normal for a different company or a different server, but the AI’s knowledge of ‘self’ revealed the activity to be anomalous in this exact case.
+The exposed application was eventually discovered and targeted by cyber-criminals who were scanning the Internet via Shodan, a search engine that locates Internet-connected assets.
+Within seconds, Darktrace’s AI detected that the application was receiving an unusual amount of incoming connection attempts from a wide range of rare external sources and alerted the security team — which had been unaware of the misconfiguration.
+This “unusual” volume of “rare” connections might well have been normal for a different company, application or virtual machine, but Cyber AI’s bespoke knowledge of ‘self’ for the organization revealed the activity to be anomalous in this exact case.

 By employing such AI systems, we can gain the necessary knowledge of complex cloud environments to catch threats in their nascent stages — before they escalate into crises.
 Ultimately, the cloud promises to unlock new heights of efficiency and novel forms of collaboration, so long as we’re willing to adopt equally innovative security tools.
 Because while there may never be a silver bullet for safeguarding cloud services, AI does offer hope for a silver lining.